haozelii/spatialGDC/README.md

 ## Requirements

-We recommend you to install the following packages to run **spCLUE**.
+We recommend you to install the following packages to run spCLUE.

 - python==3.9.0
 - torch==1.13.1